Skip to Main Content

 1. Mark the student's work as Evaluated or Closed.

-2. Click on the Add to Journal button for the student.
+2. Click on the Add to Portfolio button for the student.

-3. Clicking on this icon will send all submitted work to that student's journal.
+3. Clicking on this icon will send all submitted work to that student's portfolio.
 Attached rubrics and assessments will also be sent.

 4. Paste in a general context statement that explains what the post is.